PDA is a relatively new term being used as a clinical description.

 The low arousal ways to help: workshop by Rachel Tenacious

-Libby Hill is a multi-award winning speech and language therapist who works with children with PDA from all over the UK.
-She belongs to the PDA professionals group and the research group.
+Libby Hill is a multi-award winning speech and language therapist who appeared in Channel 4s Born Naughty.
+She sees children with PDA from all over the UK and occasionally abroad.
+She is part of the PDA professional's group and the PDA Research group.
+She supports PDA action and the PDA Society.
+She is co-writing a book about Parental Perspectives of PDA

 Lunch is provided